kenny1208/watermark/README.md

      ```
 4. Writes the new image to `xxx.bmp` with the correct BMP header.

-## 🛠️ How to Use

-1. Open the project in **Visual Studio**.
-2. Place `AIgened_gray.bmp` and `logo.bmp` in the same directory as your executable.
-3. Build and run the project.
-4. The output file `xxx.bmp` will be generated in the same folder.

 ## ⚠️ Notes

 - The program only supports 8-bit grayscale BMP files (no compression).